-What many people don’t know is that Google Drive is also a business product.
+Many people don’t know that Google Drive is also a business product.
 It is a part of Google Workspace, the business version of Gmail.

-With Google Workspace Business Starter, each user gets up to 30 GB of Google Drive storage.
+With Google Workspace Business Starter, users get up to 30 GB of Google Drive storage.
 With Google Workspace Business Standard, cloud storage goes up to 2TB per user.

-There are many ways a business can save time and/or money when its employees (and its subcontractors) use Google Drive.
+A business can save time and money when its employees (and subcontractors) use Google Drive.

 1. Get through a document review and editing process faster

-All of Google Drive’s native file types, such as Docs, Spreadsheets and Presentations, can be simultaneously viewed, edited and commented on by two or more users.
+Google Drive’s native file types, such as Docs, Spreadsheets, and Presentations, can be simultaneously viewed, edited, and commented on by two or more users.

-This saves a significant amount of time compared to emailing around a document for comments and revisions.
+This saves significant time compared to emailing around a document for comments and revisions.

 2. Share large files or groups of files outside the organization